The Riemann hypothesis is proved in Number, space and logic (NSL), volume II chapter 6,

 You can comment on this eBook, Superexponential Algebra.

-1E.
+1F.
 Associative Division Algebras Chapter III.
-This chapter contains a proof that the only standard associative division algebras are the reals, complex numbers and quaternions.
+We prove that the only standard associative division algebras are the reals, complex numbers and quaternions.
 In the case where there is more than one axis with square 1, a restricted set of singularities is present.
-We also give a proof of Wedderburn's little theorem.
+We give a proof of Wedderburn's little theorem.

-1F.
+1G.
 Nonassociative Algebras Chapter IV.
-We introduce nonassociative operations derived from associative matrix multiplication.
-This extends the hyperintricate methodology.
-We also discuss Lie and Kac-Moody algebras.
+We introduce nonassociative operations derived from associative matrix multiplication, extend the hyperintricate methodology and discuss Lie and Kac-Moody algebras.

-1G.
-Novanions Chapter V. This chapter contains a proof that there exist nonassociative novanion algebras of dimension higher than the octonions.
+1H.
+Novanions Chapter V. We prove that there exist nonassociative novanion algebras of dimension higher than the octonions.
 Novanion algebras are division algebras, except when the scalar part is zero, when the product of two nonzero novanions can be zero.
 We introduce explicit models, including the ten dimensional 10-novanions.
-For applications, see the Physics section.
+For applications, see the Physics section and Number, Space and Logic.

 2A.
 Foreword The Foreword, Table of Contents and Mathematical terms of Superexponential Algebra Volume II.

 2B.
 Ladder and Complex Algebra Chapter VII.
-This chapter discusses the incompatibility between the continuum hypothesis and the countability of the rational numbers, and introduces winding numbers to prove the fundamental theorem of algebra.
+We discuss the incompatibility between the continuum hypothesis and the countability of the rational numbers and introduce winding numbers to prove the fundamental theorem of algebra.

 2C.
 Polynomials with Complex Roots Chapter VIII.
 We investigate the sextic Bring-Jerrard polynomial.
 For independent roots this chapter assumes Galois theory holds.
 For dependent roots we give a description of polynomial entities and show they are solvable.
 These entities always contain a general polynomial.
 We give a general theory of dependent roots.

 2E.
-Automorphisms and Linear Maps of Polynomial Equations Chapter X. This chapter shows that ring automorphisms for polynomials are commutative, unlike inner group automorphisms, so Galois theory fails.
+Automorphisms and Linear Maps of Polynomial Equations Chapter X. We show that ring automorphisms for polynomials are commutative, unlike inner group automorphisms, so Galois theory fails.

 2G.
 Polynomial Rings and Ideals Chapter XII.
 We introduce Hilbert's basis theorem, the Nullstellensatz and Groebner bases.